amilova4/TP-Link-Nano-Router-Guide/Firmware_Update/ReadMe.md

 # 🔧 TP-Link TL-WR802N (V4) Firmware Upgrade Guide

-### This guide shows how to upgrade the firmware of the TP-Link TL-WR802N V4 router step by step, with visual assistance.
+### This guide shows how to upgrade the firmware of the TP-Link TL-WR802N V4 router step by step.

 ## **📥 Step 1: Download the Firmware**